 The overall schedule for the clearing effort is based on the Accelerated Relocation phases outlined in the FCC’s Report & Order.

 In order to meet the Phase I Accelerated Relocation Deadline, Intelsat was required to repack any existing services and relocate associated Incumbent Earth Stations throughout the contiguous United States into the upper 380 megahertz of the C-band (3820-4200 MHz), and also provide passband filters to block terrestrial signals from the 3700-3820 MHz band to associated Incumbent Earth Stations in 46 of the top 50 Partial Economic Areas (PEAs) by December 5, 2021.

-In order to meet the Phase II Accelerated Relocation Deadline, Intelsat must repack any existing services and relocate associated Incumbent Earth Stations throughout the contiguous United States into the upper 200 megahertz of the C-band (4000-4200 MHz), and provide passband filters to block terrestrial signals from the 3700-4000 MHz band to all associated Incumbent Earth Stations in the contiguous United States by December 5, 2023.
+In order to meet the Phase II Accelerated Relocation Deadline, Intelsat was required to repack any existing services and relocate associated Incumbent Earth Stations throughout the contiguous United States into the upper 200 megahertz of the C-band (4000-4200 MHz), and provide passband filters to block terrestrial signals from the 3700-4000 MHz band to all associated Incumbent Earth Stations in the contiguous United States by December 5, 2023.

 On September 30, 2021, Intelsat filed an updated Transition Plan with the FCC.
 The Transition Plan filing describes in detail our approach to clearing the spectrum, the various bodies of work required, and the processes we expect to follow with our customers, their downlink or affiliate earth stations and other stakeholders.
-Intelsat updated its Transition Plan primarily to bring current the list of claimed incumbent earth stations and to also incorporate the necessary changes from the FCC’s updated Incumbent Earth Station List, published on October 8, 2021.
+Intelsat updated its Transition Plan primarily to bring current the list of claimed incumbent earth stations and to also incorporate the necessary changes from the FCC’s updated Incumbent Earth Station List.

 The customer specific migration plans can be found in Section 6 of Intelsat’s Transition Plan and is updated in each of Intelsat’s Quarterly Status Reports.
-An Excel version of the latest customer migration plans can be downloaded here (Updated January 7, 2022).
+An Excel version of the final customer migration plan can be downloaded here (Updated May 3, 2023).